amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_Model.md

     return fisher_A, fisher_B
 ```

-Two separate `NetDeep` models are trained sequentially — one for the low-permutation pair (base → 8×8) and one for the high-permutation pair (base → 26×26).
+`train_sequential` trains a **single** `NetDeep` model sequentially — first on task A, then on task B — and returns both Fisher matrices.
+It is called twice: once for the low-permutation pair (base → 8×8) and once for the high-permutation pair (base → 26×26).
 Each model is trained for **100 epochs per task** so Fisher distributions can specialize.
 Fisher is computed over 8192 samples for low variance.

 ### The Overlap Metric (Globally Normalized Hellinger Distance)